Perspective | The tortured logic from right-wing media about replacing Ruth Bader Ginsburg

 In coming days, you can be sure to hear and read about such things as the “Thurmond rule,” the “McConnell Rule,” the “Biden rule” — none of which exist in law, and sometimes not even in writing.
 At most, they are conventions, not rules.

-(According to the Brookings Institution, Strom Thurmond, the former South Carolina senator who chaired the Senate’s Judiciary Committee, is credited with an “unwritten admonition that in presidential election years, the Senate should stop processing judicial nominations around the time of its summer recess, perhaps with limited exceptions for clearly non-controversial nominees.”)
+(According to the Brookings Institution, Strom Thurmond, the longtime senator from South Carolina who chaired the Senate Judiciary Committee, is credited with an “unwritten admonition” that “in presidential election years, the Senate should stop processing judicial nominations around the time of its summer recess, perhaps with limited exceptions for clearly non-controversial nominees.”)

 There’s no reason to think that the pro-Trump media and right-wing politicians will have a monopoly on self-serving justification in coming days.
 It’s likely to be a dysfunctional circus.